Suspected drone attack in Abu Dhabi kills 3, wounds 6

 Police described the airport fire as “minor” and said it took place at an extension of the international airport that is still under construction.
 For years, the airport home to Etihad Airways has been building its new Midfield Terminal, but it wasn’t clear if that was where the fire took place.

-The airport and Etihad could not be immediately reached, however there were a series of flights delayed Monday morning.
+The airport and Etihad did not immediately respond to requests for comment, however there were a series of flights delayed Monday morning.

 Police said the other blast struck three petroleum transport tankers near a storage facility for the Abu Dhabi National Oil Co. in the Musaffah area.
 The neighborhood, 22 kilometers (13 miles) from the center of Abu Dhabi city, also has an oil pipeline network and 36 storage tanks, from which transport trucks carry fuel nationwide.